* Walt Disney gains on strong Q4 results

 By Sruthi Shankar

 U.S. crude price entered “bear market” territory, falling more than 20 percent since early October and below $60 a barrel, potentially adding more pressure on the S&P energy index , which was down about 4.9 percent this year.

-Oil majors Exxon Mobil Corp and Chevron Corp fell more than 1 percent, while a drop in price of copper, considered an economic bellwether, led to a 4.4 percent loss in miner Freeport McMoran Inc.
+Oil majors Exxon Mobil Corp and Chevron Corp were down more than half a percent in premarket trading, while price of copper, considered an economic bellwether, drove 2.8 percent loss in miner Freeport McMoran Inc.

 “A lot of investors look at oil prices as the general indicator of the global economy, so it being weak is not a good sign,” said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.